 What is Machine Translation?

-Simply put, machine translation is a process of using computer software to translate text from one language to another without the need for human involvement.
-Machine translation software typically utilises one of three translation methods:
+Simply put, machine translation is a computer science and process of using computer software to translate text from one language to another without the need for human involvement.
+Machine translation using computer software typically utilises one of three basic machine translation methods:

-Rules-based translation – Using dictionaries and language and grammar rules developed by linguistic experts, rule-based translation can be customised to fit specific niches or industries.
+Using dictionaries and language and grammar rules developed by computer software and linguistic experts, rule-based machine translation engines can be customised to fit specific niches or industries.

-You may be wondering how machine translation compares to human translation.
+You may be wondering how machine translation works and compares to human translation.
 Here’s a list of pros and cons.

 Machine Translation Pros